eedide/Event-Driven-Microservices-with-Kafka/README.md

         PRIMARY KEY (`session_id`)
         ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

-29. install the login-sink-connector which will be responsible for sinking users table of sign-up service to users table of login service.
+29. install the login-sink-connector which will be responsible for sinking users table of signup service to users table of login service.
 Post the following login-sink-connector config to the endpoint http://localhost:8083/connectors/

         {
             "name": "login-sink-connector",